Preparing For The IELTS

 The aim of IELTS is to check your skills at communicating in English in all forms of expression.
 It is a test of your reading, writing, speaking and listening skills at English.
-The IELTS test has two forms - Academic module and the General Training module.
+This test has two forms - Academic module and the General Training module.
 Academic module is applicable for those who wish to enter the English speaking countries for higher education.
 The General Training module is applicable for those who are seeking job opportunities or some kind of training in these countries.
 The difficulty level of both of these modules is different as the reading and writing sections are different for these modules.

-Both the modules of IELTS have four sections.
+Both the modules have four sections.
 They are listening, reading, writing and speaking.
 The speaking section involves an interview of the candidate by an expert.
 The other three sections involve about 80 short questions and two short essays.
 The written tests take about two and a half hours.
-Each section of IELTS is scored on a scale of 0 to 9.
+Each section is scored on a scale of 0 to 9.
 The final score is calculated by averaging the individual scores on a scale of 0 to 9.
 A score of six and above is considered to be a good score.

 IELTS Prep Methods

-IELTS prep can be done in three ways.
+Preparation can be done in three ways.
 They are by joining a coaching institute or by an online course or by self study.
 Each of these methods has some positive and some negative points.
 Let us see each of these methods in details.

 Go to page:Ielts-Prep - Page 1 : Ielts-Prep - Page 2